rightscale-cookbooks/rs-mysql/README.md

 This recipe also has a safety attribute `node['rs-mysql']['device']['destroy_on_decommission']`.
 This attribute will be set to `false` by default and should be overridden and set to `true` in order for the devices to be detached and deleted.
-If an LVM is found (with multiple stripe using `rs-mysql::stripe`), the LVM will be conditionally removed before detaching the volume.
+If an LVM is found (created stripe using `rs-mysql::stripe`), the LVM will be conditionally removed before detaching the volume.

 # Attributes